Beyond the Gates (TV series): Casting

 The names and descriptions of nine series regular roles to-be cast were revealed by TV Insider on August 15, 2024, with a note all actors "must" reside in Atlanta.
-The following month, the website reported the names and descriptions of six additional characters.
+The following month, the names and descriptions of six additional character were revealed.

 On September 19, 2024, the first three castings were announced.
 Tunie was cast as Anita Dupree, a "once famous singer who worked hard to succeed and raised two daughters with her now-retired senator husband."
 Duplaix and Mosley were cast as Anita's daughters, Nicole Dupree Richardson and Dani Dupree, respectively.
 Nicole is described as a "high-achieving and competitive philanthropist and psychiatrist, and exudes warmth, empathy and compassion", while Dani is described as a "former model turned momager who gave up her career for love."
 On October 4, 2024, three additional character breakdowns were revealed: one series regular and two recurring.